asseinfo/br_documents/README.md

 # BrDocValidators

-It validates Brazilian documents for application use.
+This gem validates Brazilian documents for application use.
 Today it can validate CNPJ, CPF and IE.

 ## Installation